pinmenote/pinmenote-extension/README.md

 ---

 ### Description
 Browser extension nobody wants and nobody needs.
-Thank You life for opportunity to make it.
-I didn't make this software, God did it so don't ask me questions how and why it works, ask God.
-God knows all the answers I know only answer to ultimate question.
-Answer to ultimate question is 42.

 - offline first with p2p in mind